Support for Homeless Families and Youth

 How We Address Family Homelessness

-HomeStart Supportive Housing Program provides next-step housing and support to families leaving shelter and helps prevent at-risk families from becoming homeless.
+HomeStart Supportive Housing Program provides next-step housing and support to families leaving shelter.
 We provide rental subsidies and supportive services to move families toward permanent housing stability every year.

 Family Homelessness: The Issue

 - The Facts: The population of homeless families in Arlington increased by 12% from 2012 – 2013.
 And we noticed.
 There were 278 Arlington residents on the wait list for a family shelter – including 160 children.
 Learn more about family homelessness.

 - Risk Factors for Family Homelessness: From a low minimum wage in an expensive economy to the lack of affordable housing, families experience homelessness for a number of reasons.
 Learn more about the pressures that exist for families struggling with homelessness.